puppetlabs/puppetserver-helm-chart/README.md

 drwxr-xr-x 2 puppet puppet 4096 Nov 26 20:21 public_keys/
 ```

-Essentially, on your bare-metal Puppet Server master that's the content of the directory: `/etc/puppetlabs/puppet/ssl`.
+Essentially, on your bare-metal Puppet master that's the content of the directory: `/etc/puppetlabs/puppet/ssl`.

 The content of the `init/puppet-certs` dir should be similar to: